bownie/RosegardenW/README.txt

 Repository Notes
 ================

-The Mercurial repository at BitBucket is now in the lead:
+Rosegarden for Windows code is now in a mercurial repository at BitBucket:

   https://bitbucket.org/bownie/rosegarden-for-windows